MCQ, MSQ or NAT? Knowing the Question Type Is Half the Battle in GATE

 Put the marking rules side by side and a clear playbook emerges:

-There is also a subtler MSQ trap worth naming: because there is no partial credit, an MSQ with four options is effectively four independent true/false judgements you must *all* get right.
-Every one of those judgements has to land — a single wrong tick, or one correct option left unselected, loses the whole mark, and that is why rushing an MSQ is so costly.
+The MSQ arithmetic is harsher than it looks.
+With no partial credit, an MSQ carrying four options is four independent true/false judgements, and every one of them has to land.
+A single wrong tick, or one correct option left unselected, loses the whole mark.
+That is why rushing an MSQ costs more than rushing anything else on the paper.

 Reading the type on exam day